“It may be possible to gild pure gold, but who can make his mother more beautiful?” - Mahatma Gandhi

 In the Mexican culture, mothers are of great importance.
 The two biggest celebrations in Mexico are both centered around the importance of mothers in their own ways.

 The first celebration holds the same traditions as the universal Mother’s Day celebration, only it is held on the 10th of May annually and is called El Dia de las Madre.
 The second celebration, held on the 12th of December, is an important religious celebration called The Feast of Our Lady Guadalupe.

 Photo by Solange G

 Up to 20 million people have been known to visit the basilica during this time to receive blessings, perform traditional dances, and line up to see the famous image which hangs above the altar in the center of the Basilica.
-Although this celebration is not the same as the traditional

 Mother’s Day is held in the country where moms all over Mexico are pampered and shown appreciation, it honors an important mother figure to Mexican people and Catholics around the world.

 Nepal - Blessings and The Mata Tritha Pools